Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Many hotels will pre-arrange a tuk-tuk driver to collect you from your bus or flight, ours did at no cost.

 We found several fabulous tours.
-The choice of drivers and guides can be a little overwhelming and we loved that the tours we chose.
+The choice of drivers and guides can be a little overwhelming and we loved the tours we chose.
 We knew in advance when we booked that they had thousands of 5* reviews.

 Our hotel did offer guides but we opted to book via Viator (and Get Your Guide) as we prefer to read the comments from other travellers before booking.